dohnud/HLMWadEditor/HLMWadEdtitor/docs/index.md

 > For [Editor Downloads](https://github.com/DohKnot/HLMWadEditor/releases) the Github's releases page has up to date versions.

 The Editor is like if the Explorer did cocaine and got dark mode.
-It borrows a lot of concepts and design from the Explorer, so modders of old can take advantage of the familiarity, but does so much more.
-It allows you achieve what was previously thought impossible.
+It borrows a lot of concepts and design from the Explorer, so modders of old can take advantage of the familiarity and do much more.
+Allowing us to achieve what was previously thought impossible.
 *there is no light mode.*